-To help decrease the feral cat population countywide, the Lake County Animal Shelter hosts "Operation Community Caturday," a partnership between the shelter and LEASH, Inc., with the goal of sterilizing 600 free-roaming cats per year.
+The Lake County Animal Shelter hosts "Operation Community Caturday," a partnership between the shelter and LEASH, Inc., with the goal of humanely reducing the free-roaming cat population.

 Residents who are feeding outdoor cats are encouraged to register online for a TNVR appointment.
 The cost of the surgery will be $10 per cat, paid directly to the shelter by cash or card.
-Appointments are limited to five cats per resident per month, and each cat must arrive at the shelter on Friday between 6 and 7 p.m., or Saturday between 7:30 and 8:30 a.m.
+Appointments are limited to five cats per resident per month.
 All cats must be in a humane trap, be healthy, and be a minimum of four pounds.
 Trapping and returning the cats is the responsibility of the caregiver and not a service provided by the shelter.
-Residents are required to pick-up the cats after surgery on Saturday afternoon and return them to the location where the cat was trapped.
-Operation Community Caturday is limited to unowned, free-roaming cats, and all cats will be eartipped.
+Residents are required to pick-up the cats after surgery and return them to the location where the cat was trapped.
+Operation Community Caturday is limited to unowned, free-roaming cats, and all cats will be ear-tipped.